 BLOG

-Through the years, ’90s web design sticks out like a sore thumb to most.
-People talk about and make fun of outdated design elements and poor UX/UI.
+Over the years, ’90s web design has stuck out like a sore thumb to most.
+People talk about and make fun of outdated retro design elements and poor UX/UI.

-While not all of the design trends in the ’90s are applicable nowadays, there are those are everybody is still using to design attractive websites.
-Below are the four design principles from the ’90s that still persist to this day.
+While not all design trends of ’90s websites are applicable nowadays, some are still used to design attractive websites.
+Below are the four design principles that have persisted since the ’90s.

-The font used on your website is a design in and of itself.
-The size, color, line height, and face of the font lend to the appeal of the design as a whole.
+The font used on your website is a design element in itself.
+The size, color, line height, and face of the font contribute to the appeal of the design as a whole.

-Therefore, instead of worrying about the design elements you should use on your website, consider focusing on typography.
+Therefore, consider focusing on typography instead of worrying about the design elements you should use on your website.

-Since fonts are the easiest to manipulate for designers and non-designers in the ’90s, fonts were a big deal back in the day.
+Since fonts were the easiest to manipulate for designers and non-designers in the ’90s, they were a big deal.
 Downloading and using unique fonts that match your site’s brand and image were the norms.
-It was only in the 2000s when font choices on websites were limited to variations of sans serif and serif due to their legibility.
+Only in the early 2000s were website font choices limited to variations of sans serif and serif like Times New Roman due to their legibility.

-To be fair, fonts like the dreaded Comic Sans no longer appeal to today’s audience, But for what it’s worth, ’90s web design helped establish typography as an integral part of not only communicating your message to visitors but also your web design.
+Fonts like the dreaded Comic Sans no longer appeal to today’s audience.
+But for what it’s worth, ’90s web design helped establish typography as an integral part of communicating your message to visitors and your web design.

 Image Source: Rally

-Rally, a small digital agency in Salt Lake City, UT, puts typography front and center in their portfolio page.
-You won’t find images on the site, just text on a parallax-scrolling website.
-Despite the lack of visuals, it was able to communicate its message loud and clear through the use of typography.
+Rally, a small digital agency in Salt Lake City, UT, puts typography front and center on its portfolio page.
+The site doesn’t have images, just text on a parallax-scrolling website.
+Despite lacking visuals, it could communicate its message clearly through typography.

 Use Animation to Create an Experience

-Back in the day, websites used Flash to load animation on the page.
-While Flash helps your website achieve a visual experience, it takes a lot of time to load on the screen.
-This won’t fly in today’s world where visitors have the attention span of a goldfish and loading speed is of utmost importance.
-Not only will a fast-loading site keep visitors from leaving, but it helps increase your keyword positions on SERP.
+Back then, websites used Adobe Flash to load animation on the page.
+While Flash helps your website achieve a visual experience, it takes much time to load on the screen.
+This won’t fly in today’s world, where visitors have the attention span of a goldfish, and loading speed is of the utmost importance.
+Not only will a fast-loading site keep visitors from leaving, but it will also help increase your keyword positions on SERP.

 However, animation has been making a comeback among websites.
-But instead of using Flash to create these elements, you can use HTML5, GIFs or cinemagraphs, and digital media.
-They provide the same level of visual presentation that Flash offers but with fewer bytes.
+Instead of using Flash to create these elements, you can use HTML 5, CSS animated GIFs or cinematography, and digital media.
+These provide the same level of visual presentation that Flash offers but with fewer bytes.
 That means these elements load on browsers in a matter of seconds.

-At the same time, digital file organization makes it easier to find the content you want to display on your site to help improve user experience.
+At the same time, digital file organization makes finding the content you want to display on your site more accessible to help improve user experience.

 Prioritize Function with a Minimalist Web Design